If you want to get out of debt on your own (and fast), this is the post that will help you do it.

 You’ll still need good credit to get a personal loan, but you may be able to get a loan when you wouldn’t be approved for a credit card.
 And if you’ve got excellent credit, you might even get a lower interest rate with a personal loan.
 Either way, the thing I love about personal loans is that you get a fixed term, usually three or five years, and monthly payment—you can’t be tempted to make minimum payments and you know your debt will be paid off at the end of the term.

-If you’re serious about this route, Fiona (formerly known as Even Financial) is a great company we’re partnered with that finds you the optimum personal loan based on your individual needs and situation.
-You can check them out here to find a loan that’s right for you.
-Also, check out our full review here.
+If you’re serious about this route, Fiona is a great company we’re partnered with that finds you the optimum personal loan based on your individual needs and situation.
+Check out our full review here.

 See if You’re Pre-Approved for a Personal Loan Up to $100,000